Charlie and the Chocolate Factory (franchise): Charlie and the Chocolate Factory (1985)

+Charlie and the Chocolate Factory (2005)

+Poptropica: Charlie and the Chocolate Factory Island (2012–present)

+Since 15 November 2012 the online role-playing video game Poptropica by Jeff Kinney has featured a "Charlie and the Chocolate Factory Island" as one of the game's "islands", in which the player must problem-solve through game quest scenarios, centring on a problem that the player must resolve by going through multiple obstacles, collecting and using items, talking to various characters, and completing goals, serving as a video game adaptation of the 1971 film Willy Wonka & the Chocolate Factory.

+Attractions

+Charlie and the Chocolate Factory: The Ride

-Charlie and the Chocolate Factory: The Ride is a dark ride located in the Cloud Cuckoo Land area of Alton Towers theme park, Staffordshire, England.
-It is based upon the famous Roald Dahl book of the same name, and takes its thematic inspiration from the illustrations of Quentin Blake.
-The ride is split into two segments, the first being a boat ride along the chocolate river inside Willy Wonka's Chocolate Factory.
-Passengers encounter all the characters from the book (going from Augustus Gloop to Veruca Salt) either as simple animatronics or CGI projections.
-After disembarking the boats the second segment begins with a short pre-show video (involving Mike Teevee).
-The video is presented as if the viewers are actually trapped within the TV set.
-The ride continues inside one of two 'Great Glass Elevators' which simulate passengers taking an airborne trip through the rest of the factory.
-Each elevator is a static room with semi-translucent walls and ceiling on which CGI animations are projected from the outside, and only the floor trembles slightly to give the impression of movement.
+Charlie and the Chocolate Factory: The Ride was a dark ride located in the Cloud Cuckoo Land area of Alton Towers theme park, Staffordshire, England.
+Opened in 2006, it was based upon the book, and took its thematic inspiration from the illustrations of Quentin Blake.
+The ride was split into two segments, the first being a boat ride along the chocolate river inside Willy Wonka's Chocolate Factory.
+Passengers encountered all the characters from the book either as simple animatronics or computer-generated projections.
+After disembarking the boats, the second segment began with a short pre-show video (involving Mike Teevee).
+The video was presented as if the viewers are actually trapped within the TV set.
+The ride continued inside one of two 'Great Glass Elevators' which simulated passengers taking an airborne trip through the rest of the factory.
+Each elevator was a static room with semi-translucent walls and ceiling on which CGI animations were projected from the outside, and only the floor trembles slightly to give the impression of movement.
+The attraction closed in 2015.

+Willy's Chocolate Experience

+An unlicensed attraction, "Willy’s Chocolate Experience", opened on 24 February 2024 in Glasgow, and closed within a day.
+The event was advertised using highly misleading AI-generated artwork, promising features such as "an enchanted garden, an Imagination Lab, a Twilight Tunnel, and captivating entertainment", though instead contained a low-effort mock-up of a chocolate factory in a mostly empty warehouse.
+The event spawned many internet memes, and featured factory tours offered by several actors playing Willy Wonka, that involved a story in which Wonka would defeat an "evil chocolate maker who lives in the walls" called "The Unknown".
+According to Paul Connell, who portrayed Willy Wonka in the tours, his script contained "15 pages of AI-generated gibberish".
+Despite the high entrance fee and promised chocolate theme of the event, guests were only given a single jellybean and a cup of lemonade, and the misleading advertisements led to the police being called to the event shortly prior to it being shut down.